fjsanguino/neural-ODEs/README.md

 Each task contains a variable `MODEL` which can be set to MLP, ResNet, or ODENet to train the respective model.

 ## Trained Models
 Trained models and results can be found in the finished-runs directory.
-Results can be viewed using tensorboard: Simply run `tensorboard --logdir finished-runs`.
+Results can be viewed using tensorboard: Simply run `tensorboard --logdir final-runs`.